Prince Edward Island: Etymology

 The island is known in Mi'kmawi'simk, the indigenous Mi'kmaw language, as Abegweit or Epekwitk, roughly translated as "land cradled on the waves".

-When the island was part of Acadia, originally settled by French colonists, its French name was Île Saint-Jean (St. John's Island).
+When the island was part of Acadia, originally settled by French colonists, its French name was Île Saint-Jean.
 In French, the island is today called Île-du-Prince-Édouard (ÎPÉ).

 The island was split from the British colony of Nova Scotia in 1769, and renamed in 1798 after Prince Edward, Duke of Kent and Strathearn (1767–1820), the fourth son of King George III and, in 1819, father of the future Queen Victoria.
 Thus, Prince Edward has been called "Father of the Canadian Crown".

-In Scottish Gaelic, the island's name is Eilean a' Phrionnsa (lit. "the Island of the Prince", the local form of the longer 'Eilean a' Phrionnsa Iomhair/Eideard'), or Eilean Eòin (literally, "John's Island" in reference to the island's former French name) for some Gaelic speakers in Nova Scotia, though not on PEI.
+In Scottish Gaelic, the island's name is Eilean a' Phrionnsa (lit. 'the Island of the Prince', the local form of the longer Eilean a' Phrionnsa Iomhair/Eideard) or Eilean Eòin (literally, in reference to the island's former French name) for some Gaelic speakers in Nova Scotia, though not on PEI.